IIGB Linux Cluster

 blastall -p blastp -i $PBS_ARRAYID.fasta -d AE004437.faa -o $PBS_ARRAYID.blastp.out -e 1e-6 -v 10 -b 10

-These queues provide access to additional resources or allow use of resources in different ways.
-To take advantage of the queues, you will need to do specify the -q flag with the queue name on the command line.
+Queues provide access to additional resources or allow use of resources in different ways.
+To take advantage of the queues, you will need to specify the -q option with the queue name on the command line.

 Data Storage